dongxiansuixin/ue-gameplay-work-balancer/README.md

     <img src="Resources/Logo.png" alt="Logo" width="80" height="80">
   </a>
   <h3 align="center">Gameplay Work Balancer</h3>
-  <p align="center">Unreal Engine plugin that helps you spread the work (time slice it) across multiple frames so that your game does not exceed it's intended frame budget and maintains a stable frame rate (FPS).
+  <p align="center">Unreal Engine Plugin that helps you spread the work (time slice it) across multiple frames so that your game does not exceed it's intended frame budget and maintains a stable frame rate (FPS).
     <br />
     <br />
     <a href="#Getting-Started">Getting Started</a>
+    &middot;
+    <a href="#Getting-Started">Roadmap</a>
     &middot;
     <a href="https://github.com/eanticev/UE-GameplayWorkBalancer/issues/new?labels=bug&template=bug-report---.md">Report Bug</a>
     &middot;